The Best Split Ergonomic Keyboards with Trackball

 Key count: how much relearning are you willing to do?

-Most split ergonomic keyboards also use a columnar layout: each column runs in a straight vertical line, rather than the staggered rows of a standard keyboard.
-This matches the natural straight-down movement of your fingers instead of the awkward diagonal reach that standard layouts require.
+Most split keyboards also use a columnar layout — keys in straight vertical columns rather than the staggered rows inherited from typewriter design — which matches the natural straight-down movement of your fingers.

-It can be rewarding if you enjoy it.
-If your goal is simply to type better and stop hurting, a prebuilt is the right choice.
+If your goal is just to type without hurting yourself, a prebuilt is the right call.

 Prebuilt options are rarer and more expensive, but they arrive assembled, tested, and ready to use.

 QMK is the open-source firmware standard for custom keyboards.
-It gives you full control over every key: layers, macros, trackball DPI, scroll behavior, RGB, and more.
+Full control over every key: layers, macros, trackball DPI, scroll behavior, and more.

-VIA is a graphical interface on top of QMK that lets you remap keys without touching any code, directly in a browser.
-If you’re not a programmer, VIA is all you’ll need.
-If you are, QMK gives you essentially unlimited customization.
+VIA is a graphical interface on top of QMK that lets you remap keys in a browser without touching code.

 Warranty and support: often an afterthought